dcjones/quip/quip-format.md

           FF 51 55 49 50 00

-The seventh and last byte of the header `V` is a number used to identify the version of the file format.
+The seventh, penultimate byte of the header `V` is a number used to identify the version of the file format.

+Lastly, the F byte gives flags is a bitwise OR of flags determining how the file was compressed:
+    0:   whether the compression is reference-based
+    1:   whether de novo assembly of unaligned reads was used
+    2-7: reserved for future use

-The high-order bit of `V` is set if reference-based compression is used.
-If this is the case, then the next 8-bytes give a hash of the reference sequence set used in the compression.
+If reference-based compression was used, the next 8-bytes gives a hash of the reference sequence, to prevent the incorrect reference sequence being used in decompression.

     +---+---+---+---+---+---+---+---+
     |  Reference Sequence Checksum  |